Spaikyjordi/J25-programming-jordi/Lenguajes programación/Lenguajes de marcado.md

 ## Dinamic and static web pages
 ### Static

-Static web pages are kinda like ready-made and delivered exactly as they're saved on the server.
-They're made using HTML, CSS, and sometimes JavaScript, and they pretty much stay the same unless a developer manually changes them.
+Static web pages are what you see is what you get.
+They're made using HTML, CSS, and sometimes JavaScript, and they pretty much stay the same unless someone edits the code behind it.

 **Characteristics**:
-- Fast loading speeds: Since they're pre-made, static pages load up super fast because they don't need any processing on the server side.
+- Fast loading speeds: Since they're pre-made, static pages load up super fast because they don't need any processing since they are stored in the server.
-- Simple to Keep Up: They're easy to create and manage because they're usually just simple HTML files.
+- Simple to Keep Up: They're easy to create and to manage because they're usually just simple HTML files.
-- Not Super Interactive: Static pages can't really change or update content based on what users do or any other outside factors.
+- Not Super Interactive: Static pages can't really change or update content based on what users do, they can change if you change the code.

 ### Dynamic

-Dynamic web pages are made by the server in real-time, depending on what users do or other stuff happening.
-They usually run on server-side technologies like PHP, Python, Ruby, or Node.js, which let them change stuff and interact with users.
+Dynamic web pages are made by the server in real-time, depending on what users do.
+They usually run on server-side technologies like PHP, Python, Ruby, or Node.js, which let them change things in real-time and interact with users.

 **Characteristics**:
-- Personalized Content: They can dish out personalized content based on what users like or where they're at.
+- Personalized Content: They can dish out personalized content based on what users like or where they're at (cookies).
-- Database Tricks: Dynamic pages can talk to databases to grab or store info, which is handy for things like user logins, managing content, and online shopping.
+- Database: Dynamic pages can talk to databases to grab or store info, which is handy for things like user logins, managing content, and online shopping.
 - Interactive and Fun: These pages can respond to what users do right away, so they're great for things like online forms, searching stuff, and getting real-time updates.